rutgerrademaker/ansible-raspberry-pi/README.md

 ### Pi Hole

 Network-wide Ad Blocking.
-Urls are based on the configured `server_number` in the ansible inventory.
+Urls are based on the configured `inventory_hostname` in the ansible inventory.

 - Web interface:
   - <http://pihole.pi5.home/admin/>